17 Happiness Rules When ADHD Emotions Go Awry

 People with ADHD feel everything more vividly.
 When it comes to passion, joy, and curiosity, this is a good thing.
 When it comes to rejection, overwhelm, and anger, powerful emotions can be debilitating.
 Learn to keep your feelings under control with these 17 tips from Ned Hallowell.

-People with ADHD have trouble controlling emotions and moods.
+People with attention deficit disorder (ADHD or ADD) have trouble controlling emotions and moods.
 If we don’t understand how our emotions affect our lives, and we don’t have ways to rein them in, our days can turn into a roller-coaster ride.
 We all need to be aware of our emotional triggers — and develop strategies to avoid pulling them — so that we can stay on an even keel.

 1. Have structured “blow-out time.”
 Set aside time every week for letting go.
 Whatever you like to do — blasting loud music, taking a trip to the race track, having a feast — to let loose in a safe way.